searchlightdata/New-Mexico-evictions-database/README.md

 # Analysis of New Mexico Eviction Data  — 01/2010 to 08/2021

-This repository contains data, analytic code, and findings that support portions of the article, “[Evictions Epidemic](https://searchlightnm.org/eviction-epidemic),” published November 2, 2021.
+This repository contains data, analytic code, and findings that support portions of the article, “[Eviction Epidemic](https://searchlightnm.org/eviction-epidemic),” published November 2, 2021.
 Please read that article, which contains important context and details, before proceeding.

 ## Data